markahrens/mytungsten/src/content/blog/2008/rest-of-the-world.md

 <h4>K-League</h4>

-<p>The K-League is the top level of Korean soccer.&nbsp; It is a well established league being sponsored by a number of Korean corporations.&nbsp; It consists of 14 teams and does not have a system of relegation.</p>
+The K-League is the top level of Korean soccer.&nbsp; It is a well established league being sponsored by a number of Korean corporations.&nbsp; It consists of 14 teams and does not have a system of relegation.

 <ul>